Belgium - Garden

 Alina Ujupan

-Head of Cabinet, Cabinet of Executive Vice-President Roxana Minzatu, European Commission
+Head of Cabinet of Executive Vice-President Roxana Minzatu, European Commission

 Albert Bravo-Biosca